mpirotaiswilton-IW/NEMS_Test_Harness/README.md

 3. Send the request.
 You should receive a 200 OK response and a response body echoing your request body's parameters:
     ```
+    new Message(s) received:[John Doe, Jane Doe, Brad Default, Tallulah Testcase]
-    new Message:[payload1, Payload2] | to send to topic: test/topic | with interval: 10.0
+    to send to topic:
+    root/nems/birth
+    with interval:
+    3.0
+    they are being sent on an asynchronous thread and will be accessible shortly.
     ```

-### Viewing our sent event in Solace event broker
+### Viewing our sent events in event subscriber

-Once the publisher received the event successfully, the events will be processed sequentially based on the interval specified in the request.
-To view these messages in the event queue, go to <localhost:8081>: you will be greeted with a login page for the solace broker.
+Once the publisher received the event successfully, the events will be processed sequentially based on the interval specified in the request body.
+After being sent to the broker, then the subscriber for the relevant queue will consume this message and log its content and timestamp.
+In the example above, we sent 4 messages to the topic `root/nems/birth`, which will be sent to the `Birth` Queue where message will be consumed by the microservice `test-sub-birth-queue`

-1. Use the credentials
+1. Display the logs of the microservice with the following command:

     ```
-    username:admin
-    password:admin
+    docker container logs test-sub-birth-queue
     ```

-2. Select the default Message VPN
-3. Select Queues, then `TestQueue`
-4. Select the Messages Queued tab, you should see the same amount of messages that you sent using Postman
+2. Observe the logs of the container, the final 8 lines should display the following (Note: the timestamps will be different from the ones below):
+    ```
+    A message was received @ 2024-07-08 00:20:57:484
+    Content: John Doe
+    A message was received @ 2024-07-08 00:21:00:507
+    Content: Jane Doe
+    A message was received @ 2024-07-08 00:21:03:539
+    Content: Brad Default
+    A message was received @ 2024-07-08 00:21:06:546
+    Content: Tallulah Testcase
+    ```

+3. You may repeat the instructions above using the `Send Death Event` and using the `docker container logs test-sub-death-queue` command, as well as the `Send Enrollment Event` and using the `docker container logs test-sub-enrollment-queue` command to verify the death and enrollment queues and associated subscriber microservices.

 ## Stopping the container

-To stop the docker container, run the following command:
+To stop the docker containers, run the following commands:
 ```
+<# Stop Solace Broker #>
+docker-compose -f docker-compose_solace.yml down

+<# Stop Publisher Microservice #>
+docker-compose -f docker-compose_publisher.yml down

+<# Stop Subscribers Microservice #>
-docker-compose down
+docker-compose -f docker-compose_subscribers.yml down
 ```